mohan2020/w2hsite/site/content/team/index.md

       bgpic: /img/bg/photo6.jpg
       pic: /img/team/mcgrogan.jpg
       text: >
         Kyle McGrogan is a software developer for the Way to Health team.
 In this role, he works to maintain and improve the platform through the use and adoption of best practices and interesting technologies.
-He has a bachelor’s degree in software engineering from Shippensburg University of Pennsylvania, and has worked for multiple organizations in the healthcare space.
+He has a bachelors degree in software engineering from Shippensburg University of Pennsylvania, and has worked for multiple organizations in the healthcare space.
     - name: Benjamin Rosenbach
       title: Software Developer
-      twitter:
+      twitter: FreshRegular
-      linkedin:
+      linkedin: ben-rosenbach-533b80a
       bgpic: /img/bg/photo7.jpg
       pic: /img/team/rosenbach.jpg
       text: >